-That when additional equipment is fitted the weight of that equipment and any accessories it is designed to carry will reduce the payload accordingly.
+When additional equipment is fitted the weight of that equipment and any accessories it is designed to carry will reduce the payload accordingly.
 Never exceed the manufacturers Gross Vehicle Weight which can be found on the plate in the engine compartment.
-In any correspondence, the motor home serial number should be quoted.
+In any correspondence, the motorhome serial number should be quoted.
 This can be found on the nearside plate by the entrance door.

-Please note:
+Please Note:

-Every effort is made within this handbook to accurately reflect and describe our motor homes (purchased and stored on the mainland).
+Every effort is made within this handbook to accurately reflect and describe our motorhomes (purchased and stored on the mainland).
 However, our policy of continued improvements, and change in the market supply conditions means that we reserve the right to alter specifications without prior notice.

-Some materials used in the production of our motor homes can result in variations in the figures quoted relating to weights and measurements.
+Some materials used in the production of our motorhomes can result in variations in the figures quoted relating to weights and measurements.

-When exterior storage lockers are fitted please be aware that in certain climates moisture may enter these compartments.
+When exterior storage lockers are fitted please be aware that in certain climates, moisture may enter these compartments.